holdennguyen/wordpress-route53-lightsail/README.md

 Before creating the instane, give the instance a name to identify it.
 Then select <b>Create instance</b>.<br>
     <picture><img width="500rem" src="./assets/confirm-create.png"></picture><br><br>
 <br>
+For more information, see <a href="https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-tutorial-launching-and-configuring-wordpress" target="_blank">Tutorial: Launch and configure a WordPress instance in Amazon Lightsail</a>.

 <h2>Config Static IP</h2>
 We need to wait for instance complete startup.<br>